ggreer/the_silver_searcher/doc/ag.1.md

   * `--depth NUM`:
     Search up to NUM directories deep, -1 for unlimited.
 Default is 25.

+  * `-e --regexp`:
+    Use PATTERN as the pattern.
+This can be used to specify multiple search patterns, or to protect a pattern beginning with a hyphen (-).

   * `--[no]filename`:
     Print file names.
 Enabled by default, except when searching a single file.